 Roof boxes are a great way of creating some extra packing space when you’re setting off on a long drive or for a summer staycation.
-We wanted to help you maximise this extra space and really get the most out of your roof box, so here are our top tips for loading your box and making sure the contents is secure.
+We wanted to help you maximise this extra space and really get the most out of your roof box, so here are our top tips for loading your box and making sure the contents are secure.

 1. Know your weight limits